Review: Disney’s Art of Animation Resort

 - You’d pick the Lion King buildings because these are the only ones at Art of Animation that don’t surround a pool.
 This makes them quieter.

 - Second floor or higher to limit corridor noise, which in the Family Suite buildings can be a problem on the first floor.

 - Hourglass Lake view, and thus Building 6, for two reasons.
 First, this is the best view (Art of Animation and Pop Century are the only value resorts on a lake; why not take advantage of that view?).
 Second, movies are shown at night in the courtyard between the two Lion King buildings, so the Hourglass Lake view also avoids noise from them.

-- And the Little Mermaid side of Building 6 as that will put you closer to the central services of the resort.
+- And the Finding Nemo side of Building 6 as that will put you closer to the central services of the resort.